 Style Extends to Christmas

-To some degree or another, style impacts virtually every aspect of our lives.
-Even Christmas.
-Because whether you’re a longtime Christmas Enthusiast or a newbie, you have some personal style preferences about your holiday-style Christmas lights.
+To some degree, style impacts every aspect of our lives, even Christmas.
+Whether you’re a longtime Christmas Enthusiast or a newbie, you have style preferences about your holiday-style Christmas lights.
 You might favor a certain look, and particular styles of lights appeal to you more than others.

-When it comes to Christmas decorations there are many personal style preferences.
-But over the years we've made an observation here at Christmas Designers.
-Though there are many finely tuned variations, we've noticed that Christmas lighting style choices generally fall into three broad categories.
+When it comes to Christmas decorations, there are many personal style preferences.
+But over the years, we've made an observation here at Christmas Designers.
+Though there are many finely tuned variations, we've noticed that Christmas light displays often fall into one of three broad categories.

 Style #1: Holiday-Generic

 That's not to say that these displays don't celebrate the holiday season; they do.
-And they often do so in very grand style, with a stunning kaleidoscope-colored display of lights and décor that helps to heighten the joy of the season.
+And they often do so in grand style, with a stunning kaleidoscope-colored collection of lights and décor that helps heighten the joy of the season.

-Make no mistake: These displays can be quite spectacular.
-But though there may be an occasional nod to Christmas - perhaps some gift-wrapped boxes presented as themed décor, for example - there's just not much that blatantly shouts, "Hurray, it's Christmas!"
+Make no mistake: These displays can be spectacular.
+But though there may be an occasional nod to Christmas - perhaps some gift-wrapped boxes presented as themed décor, for example - there's not much that shouts, "Hurray, it's Christmas!"

 Style #2: Full-On Christmas

-Any type of décor that's clearly Christmassy is likely to appear in these displays.
+Any type of décor that's Christmassy is likely to appear in these displays.
 Full-on Christmas displays might include silhouettes of Santa, or Rudolph, or elves.
-They might include religious displays or symbols.
+They might consist of religious displays or symbols.
 They might even use lights to spell out holiday greetings such as "Merry Christmas" or "Noel."

 Style #3: Minimalist

-Just be sure to build the foundation of your minimalist display with quality, Pro Grade lights.
-Do otherwise, and you're likely to find yourself replacing components of your foundational display each year instead of building toward your dream display.
+Just be sure to build the foundation of your minimalist display with quality, pro grade lights.
+Do otherwise, and you'll find yourself replacing components of your Christmas light display each year.

 Which Is Your Style?